gautamjo/Udacity-Project-6-Data-visualisation-in-d3.js/README.md

 ### Feedback ###

-I took two feedbacks from 2 different people here are there responses.
-The third feedback was the review by the project reviewer:
+I took two feedbacks from 2 different people.
+The third feedback was the review by the project reviewer.
+Here are there responses:

 #### Interviewer #1 ####
 >Your plot is animated but it does not have interactivity.
 Consider adding a tooltip to display day and count of cancellations so that it bring more clarity for the viewer.